 Finding the perfect Valentine’s Day destination might be a complicated task, especially when you’re in quest for a picturesque spot away from the crowds.
 Believe it or not, there’s romance outside Paris, as well.
 So, what are you waiting for, take the plunge and try something different this year.
 Maybe a scenic town crisscrossed by canals or a delightful medieval settlement somewhere in Eastern Europe?
 Whatever your preferences, you can’t go wrong with an idyllic mid-size European town full of culture and old-fashioned charm.

 Bruges is the kind of city that everyone falls in love with.
-Majestic medieval buildings, cobbled-stone streets, lovely canals and charming cafes – they all blend beautifully to frame this Flemish postcard-perfect town in the northwest of Belgium.
+Majestic medieval buildings, cobbled-stone streets, lovely canals, and charming cafes – they all blend beautifully to frame this Flemish postcard-perfect town in the northwest of Belgium.

-Probably the most spectacular of Spain’s pueblos blancos, Ronda shares its charm between its remarkable cultural legacy, scenic allure and the serene atmosphere that dominates the city.
+Probably the most spectacular of Spain’s pueblos blancos, Ronda shares its charm between its remarkable cultural legacy, scenic allure, and the serene atmosphere that dominates the city.
 According to Hemingway, “The entire town and as far as you can see in any direct is romantic background”.

-Don’t miss the fascinating historic center; the Liars’ Bridge, an emblematic spot full of legends and mystery; the Passage of Stairs which connects the upper town with the lower town, and the secrets that the locals and the places will try to reveal.
+Don’t miss the fascinating historic center, the Liars’ Bridge – an emblematic spot full of legends and mystery, the Passage of Stairs which connects the upper town with the lower town, or the secrets that the locals and these lovely places will try to reveal.
 Let yourself carried away by the beauty of its past, by the serenity of its locals, by the uniqueness of the moment.